AnanyaKumar/lambda-plus-plus/README.md

-Lambda++: Hardware aware sequence library
+Lambda++: Hardware sensitive sequence library

 Description:
 We are going to build a parallel sequence library with support for operations like map, reduce, and scan.
 Our library should automatically detect hardware configurations and adapt its performance.